frontenddogma/web-development-glossary/manuscript/j.md

 : → ECMAScript

 JavaScript framework
 : An application framework written in JavaScript.
 A JavaScript framework differs from a JavaScript library in its control flow: A library offers functions to be called by its parent code, whereas a framework defines the entire application design.
 A developer does not call a framework; instead, the framework calls and uses the code in some particular way.
-Some JavaScript frameworks follow the model–view–controller paradigm designed to segregate a web application into orthogonal units to improve code quality and maintainability.
+Some JavaScript frameworks follow the model-view-controller paradigm designed to segregate a web application into orthogonal units to improve code quality and maintainability.
 Examples include AngularJS, Ember.js, Meteor.js, and Vue.js.&nbsp;[†](#w-javascript-framework)

 JavaScript library
 : → Library